 - Constantly reminds our brains that we still have a huge to-do list.

 - Causes anxiety because the idea of sorting piles is overwhelming

 - Creates feelings of guilt and embarrassment, particularly when someone drops by unexpectedly.

 - Frustrates us by making it hard to find anything we need- keys, bills, checkbook, etc.

 The clutter in our home not only makes our homes look bad, it makes us feel bad, as well.

 In Life at Home in The Twenty-First Century, anthropologists, social scientists, and archaeologists found:

 A definite link between an over-abundance of household objects (what they called "stressful" home environments) and the homeowner's health.
 Definitely affecting the woman's long-term well-being.
-Men, apparently, aren't affected by the mess.
-As they measured cortisol levels over a number of days and in cluttered or messy homes, there was a higher rate of depressed mood toward evening.
+The book stated that men aren't as affected by the mess.
+As they measured cortisol levels over a number of days and in cluttered or messy homes, there was a higher rate of depressed mood toward the evening.

 We simply have too much surrounding us.

 An average room has over 2,000 visible objects, particularly the office, or computer area that we tend to spend the most time in: emailing, browsing online, children doing homework, etc. It's no wonder we're over-stimulated and anxious!
 Which is one of the reasons my yearly decluttering challenge is not too hard to complete!
 Generally, we don't realize just how quickly things add up and just how much of an abundance we have.